Main Points

 A Met Éireann high-temperature alert kicked in at noon on Tuesday, and runs until Friday, with a daily high of 28.3 degrees recorded at the Phoenix Park in Dublin.

-The UK is braced for record-breaking temperatures, with schools to close and people urged not to travel, as temperatures are set to potentially reach 40 degrees on Wednesday and Thursday in some parts of England and Wales, and a red weather warning for extreme heat is in place for areas stretching from London to Swansea and Somerset to Birmingham.
+The UK is braced for record-breaking temperatures, with schools to close and people urged not to travel, as temperatures are set to potentially reach 40 degrees on Wednesday and Thursday in some parts of England and Wales.
+A red weather warning for extreme heat is in place for areas stretching from London to Swansea and Somerset to Birmingham.

 Rome, Milan, Florence, Turin, Venice and 10 other Italian cities were subject to the state’s highest level of alert, meaning the heat is deemed to pose a risk to the general population.